 If everything goes well, click the OK button.

-You should now see your newly created Amazon S3 network storage object.
+You should now see your newly created Amazon S3 reverse proxy.

-Now that we have our S3 network storage, the next step would be to map this to a virtual path.
+Now that we have our reverse proxy, the next step would be to map this to a virtual path.
 So, in JSCAPE MFT Server, you can map that to a group's virtual path, a user template's virtual path, or a specific user's virtual path.
 Let's just do the latter.

-Go to the Users module, select an existing user, and then click the Edit button.
+Go to the Users module and click the Edit button.

 Let's assign a name to this virtual path, say, '/files_in_s3'.

-Select Network Storage and then select the network storage we created earlier.
+Select Reverse Proxy and then select the reverse proxy we created earlier.

 Click OK to proceed.